Frequently Asked Questions (FAQ)

 Key Features:

-• UTC does not change with the seasons (unlike GMT, which can shift with DST).
+• UTC does not change with the seasons (unlike some uses of GMT terminology).

 • It is measured by atomic time but occasionally adjusted by leap seconds to account for Earth’s rotation variations.